mbiarnes/chestnut/README.md

     > git log -5 --pretty=oneline (to get the commitId to cherry-pick)
     > git checkout RB
     > git cherry-pick -x ID
+    > git push "remote" RB (where remote is droolsjbpm or jboss-integration)

 Often it is better and more easy to override the whole release-branch instead if cherry-picking.
 Since the release-branches are on droolsjbpm or jboss-integration it is easy to override them.<br>
 When the whole branch should override the existing branch:<br>

     > cd directory R
-    > remove local branch it it exist already
-    > git fetch origin (or however is called the remote)
+    > git fetch "remote" (however is called the remote)
-    > git rebase origin/B B
+    > git rebase "remote"/B B
-    > git checkout -b RB B (creates a branch RB copied from B)
+    > git checkout RB
-    > git push -f TARGET RB (pushes forced the RB branch to the TARGET - the existing RB will be replaced by the new local RB)
+    > git rebase B (as the last commit on RB is the commit that upgrades the version, with a rebase this will be the last commit in history)
+    > git push "remote" RB

-Depending on the selected procedure to cherry-pick or override the realease branches on droolsjbpm (community) or jboss-integration (prod) will be renewed.
+Depending on the selected procedure to cherry-pick or override the realease branches on droolsjbpm (community) or jboss-integration (prod) will be updated.<br>
+If sanity testing, smoke testing (people of KIE team) and cherry-picks were done the step of [deploying locally](#Deploy-locally-kie) has to be repeated.

 Copy deployed KIE binaries to Nexus
 -----------------------------------
-1<br>
-2<br>
-3<br>
+If sanity testing, smoke testing (people of KIE team) and cherry-picks were done the

 Additional test coverage
 ------------------------